-Many businesses have been hit particularly hard by the coronavirus (COVID-19) outbreak.
-If you operate in the travel, hospitality or entertainment sectors then you are likely facing a sudden and dramatic drop in revenue.
+Businesses have been hit particularly hard by the coronavirus (COVID-19) outbreak and many are likely facing a sudden and dramatic drop in revenue.
 With social distancing guidelines likely to be in place for months, many of you may be thinking about a plan B – pivoting your business to change what you do for a temporary period.

 We’ve put together a range of advice from experts and businesses who’ve been through this journey for you.

 Got 2 minutes?
 Check out our 5 things you can do right now

 Got 20 minutes?
 Take advantage of our resource roundup

 5 things you can do (right now) if you’re thinking about a pivot

 A lot of pivots need investment to execute.
 Just like you did when you started your business originally, you need some confidence that the new product or service you are pivoting to has a market.
 Talk through your idea with people you trust and consider how you could run a small trial initially before committing.
 You should also go in with a clear idea of whether this is a short-term pivot during the coronavirus outbreak, or longer term.

 The sudden shift to working from home and reduced social contact has seen mass take-up of online products and services.
 While this won’t work for every business, if you haven’t set up a strong online presence before, now is the time to do so.
 You could choose to sell your product direct, or through a site like Amazon or eBay.
 The government is trying to help this shift as well, relaxing the rules on restaurants for example by allowing more to sell takeaway food which can be ordered through apps like Deliveroo or Just Eat.